jgerstmayr/EXUDYN/README.rst

 =======================================

 A way to install the Python package Exudyn is to use the so-called 'wheels' (file ending \ ``.whl``\ ).
-Wheels can be downloaded directly from `https://pypi.org/project/exudyn <https://pypi.org/project/exudyn>`_, for any version.
+Wheels can be downloaded directly from `https://pypi.org/project/exudyn/\#files <https://pypi.org/project/exudyn/\#files>`_, for many Python versions and architectures.